loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 {{< img src="20231121_007.png" alt="gl.inet default user interface" >}}

 Unfortunately, this is the part where I mention that GL.iNet is a Chinese company, if that kind of thing bothers you.
-Regardless of that, I'd never run anything proprietary for something that's handing out VPN access to my network, so my plan was always to immediately replace GL.iNet's version of OpenWrt with the stock version.
+Regardless of that, I'd never run anything proprietary for something that's controlling access to my network, so my plan was always to immediately replace GL.iNet's version of OpenWrt with the stock version.

 # Setup